pavel-demin/usb104-a7-notes/components.md

 title: List of components
 permalink: /components/
 ---

-The following is a list of components that can be used with USB104 A7.
+The following is a list of components that can be used with the USB104 A7 board and the Zmod Digitizer module.

 Premier Farnell
 -----